anolilab/unplugin-favicons/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Enhancement suggestions are tracked as [GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
 Create an issue on the repository and provide the following information:

 -   **Use a clear and descriptive title** for the issue to identify the suggestion.
 -   **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 -   **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github#multiple-lines).
 -   **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
--   **Explain why this enhancement would be useful** to most users and isn't something that can or should be implemented as a separate package.
+-   **Explain why this enhancement would be useful** to most users and isn’t something that can or should be implemented as a separate package.
--   **List some other places this exists.**
+-   **List other places this exists.**
 -   **Which version are you using?** You can get the exact version by looking in your `package.json` or in your Deno import.
--   **Specify the name and version of the platform you're using.**
+-   **Specify the name and version of the platform you’re using.**

 ### Your First Code Contribution